ariapahlavan/ariapahlavan.github.io/src/app/details/pages/nginx-recaptcha/sections/section-1.md

 That's it! 🥳

-Since your endpoint returns a `401` if the verification was successful, `auth_request` module handles that as failure, so it will not proxy pass the original request to the corresponding service.
+Since your endpoint returns a `401` if the verification was unsuccessful, `auth_request` module handles that as failure, so it will not proxy pass the original request to the corresponding service.